I Dreamed I Saw St. Augustine

+One analysis of the song, primarily cited by American Dylan scholar Anthony Lewis (not to be confused with American author Anthony Lewis), links the lyrics to John Milton's Methought I Saw my Late Espoused Saint.
+Often chronicled as Milton's 23rd sonnet, the poem tells the story of a man whose late wife came to him in a dream, only to be pulled away by the arrival of morning.
+The similarities between "in a voice without restraint" (Dylan) and "in Heaven without restraint" (Milton), "Oh I awoke in anger, so alone and terrified; I put my fingers against the glass and bowed my head and cried" (Dylan) and "But Oh! as to embrace me she inclin'd, I wak'd, she fled, and day brought back my night" (Milton), and the title of the works themselves have given rise to this comparison.

 In a 2005 poll of artists published by Mojo, "I Dreamed I Saw St. Augustine" was listed as the #76 greatest Bob Dylan song of all time.

+In 2016, the band The Chairman Dances released "Augustine", a response song to "I Dreamed I Saw St. Augustine".
+In it, Augustine of Hippo says he's not sure why Dylan dreams about him.

 Dylan played the song live, in a slow waltz arrangement, at the Isle of Wight Festival in 1969, a performance included on Isle of Wight Live, part of the 4-CD deluxe edition of The Bootleg Series Vol. 10: Another Self Portrait (1969–1971).
 He also played the song live on the Rolling Thunder Revue in the 1970s, as may be heard on the box set The Rolling Thunder Revue: The 1975 Live Recordings, and with the Heartbreakers in the 1980s, but has rarely performed the song live since.